-Previous surveys have documented western pond turtle (WPT) presence throughout the California Terrestrial and Wildlife Management Plan Boundary (PacifiCorp 2004b; AECOM 2019; 2020) as described in Appendix D. WPT utilization of the habitat includes nesting, overwintering, foraging, and basking.
+Previous surveys have documented western pond turtle (WPT) presence throughout the California Terrestrial and Wildlife Management Plan Boundary (PacifiCorp 2004b; AECOM 2019; 2020) as described in Appendix C. WPT utilization of habitat within the California Terrestrial and Wildlife Management Plan Boundary includes nesting, over-wintering, foraging, and basking and is fully described in the WPT study report (AECOM 2019).

-Pre-drawdown, drawdown, demolition and removal, and restoration work activities may potentially impact WPT located in the California Terrestrial and Wildlife Management Plan Boundary.
-Management measures to be implemented by the Renewal Corporation include preconstruction surveys, drawdown surveys and rescue and relocation protocol, all are described in more detail in this Section 3.1.
-In addition, Section 3.8 contains management measures for entrapment and exclusion protocol.
-The Renewal Corporation will use WPT protocols developed by CDFW, ODFW and the Renewal Corporation no later than three (3) months prior to pre-drawdown activities when conducting surveys, handling, and relocation.
+Pre-drawdown, drawdown and restoration work activities may impact WPT located in the California Terrestrial and Wildlife Management Plan Boundary.
+Management measures to be implemented by the Renewal Corporation include pre-construction surveys, drawdown surveys, and rescue and relocation.
+These measures are described in more detail within this section.
+In addition, the Renewal Corporation will implement the management measures for entrapment prevention and exclusion set forth in Section 3.8.